twirelex/talkRtive.com/content/post/tidymodels-for-beginners/index.markdown

 ## Wrap-up

-The example above is only to give you a glimpse of how powerful the tidymodels framework is, there is much more that can be done with the packages that it compounds, the idea was just to get you started and show its beautiful interface..
+The example above is only to give you a glimpse of how powerful and easy the tidymodels framework is, there is much more that can be done with the packages that it compounds, the idea was just to get you started and show its beautiful interface..

 Don't forget to share this lesson to others if you find it helpful...
 Thanks.